 What’s the most fun or creative part of your digital designer role?

 Most of my job is super fun and creative for me because that’s how I set it up!
 Design & development is 8 out of 10 on that scale.
 Once the initial strategy (thinking and writing) is in place, the actual creative work is more about putting the pieces in the right place than being something like an artist.
 I do like putting care into the details, but you can’t get too “out there” when it comes to somebody else’s business.

 Client relations and business development is a 9 out of 10 on the fun & creativity scale.
 Reading or otherwise getting more information on how to keep growing is super fun.
 As for creativity, I’m continuously tweaking my portfolio and onboarding & diagnosis processes so clients and prospects get the most value possible out of our interactions.

 10 out of 10 would be those once in a blue moon rushes of inspiration to get a side project done and out into the world.
-Kawaii Tarot was one of those for example.
+For example, Kawaii Tarot was one of those.

 Getting into situations where I myself am the bottleneck is a downer.
 Like when I want to write a blog post for my business but I have client work that is more urgent.
 I hear that delegating is the answer to this, but therein lie more challenges: finding people who are a good fit to help me plus working on being a good manager.

 What teams/individuals do you work with cross-functionally?
 Can you give an example of a time when you collaborated with another group/individual?

 I sometimes work with development teams as a contractor.
 The last time was at a tax software company, working on switching their main product from a Flash interface to React.
 It was an amazing experience because I got to work with people who were better than me at their particular thing.
 I learned so much.
 There’s also nothing like a team effort to make real big strides.
 And the Slack channel was fun!

 What’s an area where you’re trying to grow in your digital designer role?